 Pre-tested questionnaire was used to gather bio-data and other demographic information which includes age, sex, medical conditions, general treatment history, lifestyle factors (drug abuse, alcohol use, and smoking), water source, housing condition as well as feeding pattern.

-2.4.1 Sample Collection
+2.4.1 Sample Collection and processing

-After confirmation of tuberculosis as DRTB, DSTB and negative based of WHO recommended standard (WHO, 2024), a tourniquet is applied lightly above the median cubital vein, after sterilization with alcohol, venipuncture using the needle, and the first mL of blood is used to rinse the vial and discarded.
-Then 5mL of blood is collected into the prepared vial and transported to the laboratory.
-Samples are allowed to clot and separated within 2 hours after 20 minutes of centrifugation at 1500 g/min, the serum is decanted into a fresh, clean tube and stored at -20oC before estimation with atomic absorption spectrometry.
+After confirmation of tuberculosis as DRTB, DSTB and negative based of WHO recommended standard (WHO, 2024), a tourniquet is applied lightly above the median cubital vein, after sterilization with alcohol, venipuncture using the needle, and the first mL of blood was used to rinse the vial and discarded.
+Then 5mL of blood was collected into the prepared vial and transported to the laboratory.
+Samples are allowed to clot and separated within 2 hours after 20 minutes of centrifugation at 1500 g/min, the serum was decanted into a fresh, clean tube and stored at -20oC before estimation with atomic absorption spectrometry.

 2.4.2 Sample Analysis